tbotnz/netpalm/README.md

     * changes to cache configuration (e.g. changing the TTL, etc)
     * `fifo` vs `pinned` queueing strategy

+* Any call to any `/setconfig` route for a given host:port will poison ALL cache entries for that host:port
+    * Except `/setconfig/dry-run` of course

 #### configuring netpalm

 edit the config.json file too set params as required